-If you are planning to go to graduate school next
+If you are planning to go to graduate school, consider the following:

-Download this guide for advice about applying to graduate school in the sciences.
+- Download this guide [PDF] for advice about applying to graduate school in the sciences.

-You will need to take the general GRE and, in most cases, a GRE exam in your field.
-The GRE webpage has information about test taking dates and online testing centers.
+- If you need to take the GRE, The GRE webpage has information about test-taking dates and online testing centers.

 There are also some graduate fellowships you should consider applying for and their websites are listed below:

 The National Science Foundation Graduate Fellowship supports graduate students in science, engineering and mathematics.